 These companies have the system.
-But they’re just not getting the results.
+But their CRM project is not the success they hoped.
 Something is getting in the way.
 And sometimes that something is people.
 People aren’t using salesforce.
 User adoption is low.

 But don’t give up hope.
 Many companies have gone from low to high to full salesforce user adoption.

 And here’s the place to start.
 User adoption metrics.

 Because as the saying goes, “if you can’t measure it you can’t manage it”.
 Of course the reverse is also true.
 If you can measure it you can manage it.